-- 1. examination in chief: form of questioning, memory refreshing, the use of previous consistent statements, hostile witnesses - 2. cross-examination: form of questioning, previous inconsistent statements, restrictions on cross-examination, including finality on collateral matters - 3. re-examination: form of questions - 4. the special measures available to vulnerable witnesses and witnesses in fear of testifying - 1.
-Examinable material on examination in chief will consist of the impermissibility of leading questions, refreshing the memory from documents in the course of evidence and out of court, previous complaints, general rule against previous consistent (self-serving) statements, self-serving statements made on accusation, unfavourable and hostile witnesses, and statements in rebuttal of allegations of recent fabrication.
-The relevant material is addressed in paragraphs F6.1, F6.15-6.18, F6.28-F6.29, F6.30, F6.31, F6.32, F6.33, F6.39-6.40, F6.48, F6.50-6.52, F7.67-68 and F7.70 of Blackstone's Criminal Practice 2021. - 2.
+- 1. examination in chief: form of questioning, memory refreshing, the use of previous consistent statements, hostile witnesses - 2. cross-examination: form of questioning, previous inconsistent statements, restrictions on cross-examination, including finality on collateral matters - 3. re-examination: form of questions - 4. the special measures available to vulnerable witnesses and witnesses in fear of testifying - Examinable material on examination in chief will consist of the impermissibility of leading questions, refreshing the memory from documents in the course of giving evidence, refreshing memory out of court, previous complaints, general rule against previous consistent (self-serving) statements, self-serving statements made on accusation, unfavourable and hostile witnesses, and statements in rebuttal of allegations of recent fabrication.
+The relevant material is addressed in paragraphs F6.1, F6.15-6.18, F6.28-6.29, F6.30, F6.31, F6.32, F6.33, F6.39-6.40, F6.48, F6.50-6.52, F7.67-7.68 and F7.70 of Blackstone's Criminal Practice 20222023. - 2.
 Examinable material on cross-examination will consist of previous inconsistent statements, nature and sequence of cross-examination, cross-examination by an accused in person, object of cross-examination, role of the judge during cross-examination, putting one's case and the effect of failure to do so, general restrictions on cross-examination, scope of cross-examination, leading questions, exclusionary rules of evidence, power of judge to impose time limits and limit cross-examination, cross-examination as to credit, Code of Conduct for Barristers, the rule of finality of answers to questions on collateral matters, and bias and partiality.
-The relevant material is addressed in paragraphs F6.47, F7.1-7.3, F7.5-7.6, F7.8, F7.16-7.23, F7.48 and F7.57-60 of Blackstone's Criminal Practice 2021. - 3.
+The relevant material is addressed in paragraphs F6.47, F7.1-7.3, F7.5-7.6, F7.8, F7.16-7.23, F7.48 and F7.57-7.60 of Blackstone's Criminal Practice 20222023. - 3.
 Examinable material on re-examination will consist of the principal rules of re-examination.
-The relevant material is addressed in paragraph F7.66 of Blackstone's Criminal Practice 2021. - 4.
+The relevant material is addressed in paragraph F7.66 of Blackstone's Criminal Practice 20222023. - 4.
 Examinable material on special measures will consist of the range of special measures available, the general eligibility categories, eligibility of defendant for live link, eligibility of defendant for an intermediary, and intermediaries.
-The relevant material is addressed in paragraphs D14.1-14.5, D14.22, the first paragraph (up to 'most in need') and second paragraph of D14.24, and paragraph D14.43 of Blackstone's Criminal Practice 2021.
+The relevant material is addressed in paragraphs D14.43-14.7, D14.26, D14.28 (except for the first sub-paragraph), and paragraph D14.49 of Blackstone's Criminal Practice 20222023.